sassoftware/pyviyatools/INSTALL.md

 **Configure**

-The application properties file contains the default location of the sas-admin or viya cli.
+The application.properties file contains the default location of the sas-admin or viya cli.
 Edit this file to match the location of the cli and the cli name in your environment.

 The default values for Viya 3.x are: